 Pennytel will sell you a roaming pack for $10 per day, which includes unlimited voice and SMS from eligible countries, along with 200MB of data.
-The pack is activated when you arrive at an eligible country and make use of your service, and expires 24 hours later.
+The pack is activated when you activate roaming and arrive at an eligible country, and this add-on expires 24 hours after activation.
 Note that this pack renews automatically everyday if you continue using it.

 Can additional data be purchased?

-Pennytel don’t offer massive additional data packs — they offer a 1GB pack that you can purchase for $10 when your plan data is exhausted.
+Yes, but Pennytel don’t offer massive additional data packs — they offer a 1GB pack that you can purchase for $10 when your plan data is exhausted.
 You can actually add this 1GB pack at any time during your billing cycle, but note that it expires once your billing cycle renews, regardless of when you purchase the extra data.
 You can also purchase additional 1GB packs of data, but note that with each purchase, your previous pack is forfeited.
-There is no roll over of any kind.
+There is no data bank or rollover of any kind.